 We know in European history, terms like “clientele”, “servants” or “serfs” come up every now and then.
 But how do we determine if somebody was a “slave” or merely “unfree”?
 I have the impression that slavery in Europe is mostly overlooked.
-The only time I see that brought up in public discourse is as a whataboutism to either defame the Black liberation movement or to portray Europeans as victims of foreing religions and people, but never to just study our past.
+The only time I see that brought up in public discourse is as a whataboutism to either defame the Black liberation movement or to portray Europeans as victims of foreing religions and people.
+Rarely to just study European history.

 Or: “Academia vs the public”? – Part 3 of 3